-Who is this Former US President?
+Who is this former US President?
 It's Donald Trump.
 He's been making headlines yet again after being indicted in New York last week.
 He's facing criminal charges.
 We don't know exactly what they are yet, but they're believed to relate to "hush money" payments made during his 2016 presidential campaign.
-Donald Trump is the first former US president to face criminal charges.
-He's been preparing to run for the top job again in 2024.

 Elon Musk, Apple co-founder Steve Wozniak, and hundreds of other tech experts have signed a letter calling for something to be stopped.
 What are tech experts trying to halt?
-Is it mining for precious metals, crypto mining or AI development?
+Is it mining for precious metals, crypto mining, or AI development?
 It's AI development.
 They say the race to develop AI systems is out of control and want to stop new learning.
 At least for now.

 Take a look at this giant meatball.
 It's special for a few reasons, including that it was grown in a lab.
 But it also contains genetic information from an unusual animal.
 Which prehistoric creature has been used to make this meatball?
-Is it a crocodile, woolly mammoth or Komodo dragon?
+Is it a crocodile, a woolly mammoth or a Komodo dragon?
 It's a woolly mammoth.
 The meatball's also got genetic info from the African elephant; its closest living relative.
 The creators haven't actually tasted it.
 I'm not sure why.